gagolews/clustering-benchmarks/.devel/sphinx/weave/how-to-access.md

 ## R

 Following the {ref}`sec:file-format`,
-the datasets can be accessed easily using built-in R functions:
+the datasets can be accessed using the built-in R functions: